-Here is my family’s favourite (at least for now!) granola recipe.
-It is packed with almonds, coconut and dark chocolate chips (for my lovies, of course!), sweetened with maple syrup and has the wholesome goodness of oats and rye.
+Here is my family’s favourite (at least for now) granola recipe.
+It’s packed with almonds, coconut and dark chocolate chips, sweetened with maple syrup and has the wholesome goodness of oats and rye.

-- 27 g (about 2 tbsp) coconut oil, plus extra for greasing baking tray
+- 50 g coconut oil, plus extra for greasing baking tray

 - Preheat oven to 350°F (175°C).

 - Stir first 4 ingredients together in a large bowl.